-Below is a step-by-step approach to getting to know your audience, which will, in turn, help you create a successful digital marketing campaign and turn you into a marketing rock star.
+Below is a step-by-step approach you can use to get to know your audience, which will, in turn, help you create a successful digital marketing campaign and turn you into a marketing rock star.

 Reach Out to Other Departments

-Even if your company is not that large, there are still people on the frontlines who are fielding questions and comments both from prospects and customers.
+Even if your company isn’t that large, there are still people on the frontlines who are fielding questions and comments both from prospects and customers.
 Take the time to sit down with them and ask them questions about your target audience.
-You can use this information to build personas.

 Research Social Networks